Certificates of quality

 Ripcut (ripping) - A cut made parallel to

-the grain of a board.
+grain of a board.

 Rotary-cut Veneer- Veneer which was cut